Readers may purchase each issue individually, through Ganxy.com: Purchase.

 Or, readers may also take a 12 month subscription through Gumroad.com: TerraJoule.us Monthly eBook Annual Subscription.

-TheTerraJoule.us Model Portfolio, which began April 1, 2013, is also anticipating the coming shoulder season in the energy complex, and is looking to secure a strong first year performance as we head into April and May.
+TheTerraJoule.us Model Portfolio, which began April 1, 2013, is also anticipating the coming shoulder season in the energy complex.
+Accordingly, we will make significant changes to the model portfolio this month.